Ecuador Visa Options for Digital Nomads and Expats in 2023

 Depending on the country you are from, you may need to provide a clean criminal record from the country where you have lived for the past 5 years.

 If you are applying with a partner, you must also provide your marriage certificate to prove the relationship

 What are the visa options for digital nomads in Ecuador?

 For remote workers, there is the Digital Nomad Visa for Ecuador.
 It is necessary to receive a salary and work remotely for a foreign company.
 You must show a copy of your employment contract stating that you will receive a monthly payment of $1275 and bank statements for the past three months to verify this is your income.
 If you are just starting your job and cannot show your bank statements, you can also prove you have a balance with savings of $15,300 USD.

 Young digital nomads can apply for a Professional Visa.
 You must have your university papers and a clear police report.
 You must also show a motivation letter in Spanish.
 This way you can gain professional experience in Ecuador.

-⚠️ Remember that for all visas, you need to provide the authorities with an apostilled clean criminal record from your country of residence, and have a health insurance valid in Ecuador.
-Also remember that foreign documents need to be apostilled.
+⚠️ Remember that for all visas, you need to provide the authorities with an apostilled clean criminal record from your country of residence, and have health insurance valid in Ecuador.
+Also, remember that foreign documents need to be apostilled.

 What are the requirements for the Ecuador Investor Visa?